Grading

 2. show a sufficient level of cooperation and communication with students, supervisor(s) and geo-information professionals (see Rubric individual work),

-3. submit a sufficient reflection on the quality of the (midterm) project result(s), on the feasibility to implement the project result(s) in practice, and on their own performance in the project, obtain a pass for their individual project strategy proposal (see XXXXXX), and
+3. submit a sufficient reflection on the quality of the (midterm) project result(s), on the feasibility to implement the project result(s) in practice, and on their own performance in the project, and

 4. show to have performed a sufficient amount of tasks (either quantitative or qualitative) in the project (see Task distribution).

-To pass the course, a group mark and an individual mark of at least a 5.75 is required.
+To pass the course, at least a 5.75 is required.
 Students that fail the course have to do a repair assignment for a maximum grade of a 6.0 for the course.
-If a student fails, then the student has to take the course in another academic year again.
+If a student fails the repair, then they have to take the course in the following academic year again.

 Oral assessment with supervisors